top of page

 Solar panels typically last for around 25-30 years, with a gradual decline in efficiency over time due to degradation.
 The average degradation rate is about 2.5% in the first year, followed by 0.5% per year afterward.
 This means that after 25 years, solar panels in Michigan may still retain about 85.5% of their original efficiency.

-PV modules are known to be a reliable technology and rarely have issues with solar panel defects.
+PV modules are known as a reliable technology and rarely have issues with solar panel defects.
 However, proper PV module maintenance can extend their lifespan and prevent performance issues.

 Does Michigan use a lot of renewable energy and solar power?

 Currently, 11% of Michigan’s electricity comes from renewable sources, with the majority from wind power.
 Coal power plants provide the largest share of electricity at 32%.
-However, the state plans to phase out the use of coal power plants by 2030, so it is critical to promote energy efficiency and clean energy capacity.
+However, the state plans to phase out the use of coal power plants by 2030, so it is critical to promote energy efficiency and the use of solar panels in Michigan

 Installed solar energy capacity has increased significantly in recent years, especially in 2021 and 2022, when more than 400 MW of new capacity was added each year.
 Numerous utility-scale solar farms in various stages of development in the state have 100 MW or more of planned capacity.